devpatel398/devpatel398/README.md

 # Hi there, I'm Dev Patel 👋

-I'm a [Your Job Title/Area of Expertise] interested in [Your Interests].
+I'm a software developer interested in fullstack development and AI engineering.

 ## 🔭 I am currently working on...
 - [Project 1, with link if public]